278 Route 32

 Failure to receive a tax bill does not relieve you of your responsibility for payment.
 It also will not constitute cause for cancellation of any penalty if the bill becomes delinquent.
 (New York State Real Property Tax Law 922) If you do not receive a tax bill, please contact the tax collector at the number above to obtain a copy of your tax bill.

-After November 15th unpaid school taxes are re-levied onto the taxpayer's January property tax bill along with additional penalties.
-Please contact your Town Hall for further information regarding delinquent taxes.
+After November 16 unpaid school taxes are re-levied onto the taxpayer's January property tax bill along with additional penalties.
+Please contact your local Town Assessor for further information regarding delinquent taxes.

 Enhanced STAR is available to senior homeowners whose incomes do not exceed the statewide standard.
 While rebate checks are no longer sent out by the state, homeowners continue to receive the benefits of the STAR exemptions on their school tax bills.
 Call your town assessor to apply if you are not already enrolled.